ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 [https://github.com/nielshintzen/VMStools/wiki](https://github.com/nielshintzen/VMStools/wiki)

-Before initiating theworkflow,itisfirstnecessarythatyouhaveallVMSandlandings datainthetacsat2andeflalo2formatsrespectively.Ifyouneedmoreinformationabout either format you can download a document with the detailed specifications for both in the linkbelow.
+Before initiating the workflow, it is first necessary that you have all VMS and landings data in the tacsat2 and eflalo2 format srespectively.
+If you need more information about either format you can download a document with the detailed specifications for both in the linkbelow.

 [https://github.com/nielshintzen/VMStools/releases/download/0.0/Exchange\_EFLALO](https://github.com/nielshintzen/VMStools/releases/download/0.0/Exchange_EFLALO2_v2-1.doc)[2\_v2-1.doc](https://github.com/nielshintzen/VMStools/releases/download/0.0/Exchange_EFLALO2_v2-1.doc)